Carmella de Keyser

 Carmella's poem was chosen to be featured within 'The Winged Moon's' 'Biophilia' themed Substack, published on 31/01/26.

 The launch celebration for 'Biophilia' took place on the 11th of January and included many wonderful poets including Miranda Barnes, Paul Short, Vanessa Napolitano, Miles Hovey amongst others.
+Carmella was a featured reader.

 The Winged Moon Editor - Jai Michelle Louissen